 Video annotation for drone training helps to recognize the moving objects while flying in midair.
 Humans running, livestock moving or vehicles driving fast can be only recognized by drones, if trained with right training data created through image annotation service.

 Cogito provides high-quality video annotation to label the objects of interest in the video with frame-by-frame annotations making even the fast-moving objects detectable.
 Autonomous flying drones can recognize the wide variety of objects with accuracy.

-Developing a computer vision-based AI drones needs lots of training data to visualize the various types of objects while flying in the midair and avoid collisions.
-And to train the AI model for the drone, precisely annotated images required for a machine-learning algorithm to detect the objects or recognize people or other actions and process the data.
+Developing a computer vision-based AI drone needs lots of training data to visualize the various types of objects while flying in midair and to avoid collisions.
+To train the AI model for the drone, precisely annotated images are required for a machine-learning algorithm to detect the objects or recognize people or other actions and process the data.